rpellerin/rpellerin.github.io/content/living-in-germany-moving-to-berlin.md

-Title: Moving To Berlin
+Title: Living in Germany: Moving To Berlin
 Date: 2020-01-12 18:00
 Category: About me
 Tags: berlin, germany, apartment, housing
-Slug: moving-to-berlin
+Slug: living-in-germany-moving-to-berlin
 Authors: Romain Pellerin
 Summary: Everything one has to go through when relocating to Berlin -- alternatve title: All the shit I went trough
 Image: berlin/berlin-tv-tower.jpg